 The Constructability Score of a project is made up of 3 parts: - Part A Structural System (maximum 60 points).
-Points are awarded for various methods and technologies adopted during the construction of structural works. - Part B Architectural, Mechanical, Electrical & Plumbing (AMEP) System (maximum 50 points).
-Points are awarded for various methods and technologies adopted during the construction of AMEP works. - Part C Good Industry Practices (maximum 10 points).
+Points are awarded for various methods and technologies adopted during the construction of structural works. - Part B Architectural, Mechanical, Electrical & Plumbing (AMEP) System (maximum 45 points).
+Points are awarded for various methods and technologies adopted during the construction of AMEP works. - Part C Good Industry Practices (maximum 15 points).
 Points are awarded for good industry practices adopted on site to improve productivity.

-In addition to the above, points are obtainable in Part A and Part B if a project adopts innovative methods, systems, processes, plant and equipment that help to achieve productivity improvement.
-Innovation points are awarded subjected to BCA's assessment on a case-by-case basis of the impact on labour efficiency of the particular method, system, process, plant and equipment used.
+In addition to the above, points are obtainable in Part A and Part B if a project adopts innovative systems that help to achieve productivity improvement.
+Innovation points are awarded subjected to BCA's assessment on a case-by-case basis of the impact on labour efficiency of the particular system used.